evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 ## Infotainment

 You can choose between two sound systems on the SKODA Enyaq iV80.
 With the Sound system, you get four amplifier channels and four speakers with a max system output of 80 watts.
-With the Canton Soundsystem, you get 12 amplifier channels and six speakers with a max system output of 450 watts.
+With the Canton Soundsystem, you get eight amplifier channels and 12 speakers with a max system output of 550 watts.

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the SKODA Enyaq iV80 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.